AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 ![](images/b2b-account-browse.png)

-On the **[!UICONTROL Browse]** tab, you can explore account profiles using an account id from a connected enterprise source or by entering source details ad-hoc.
+On the **[!UICONTROL Browse]** tab, you can explore account profiles using an account id from a connected enterprise source or by entering source details directly.

 ![](images/b2b-account-browse-by.png)

-### Browse by connected enterprise source
+### Browse by [!UICONTROL Connected enterprise source]

 To browse account profiles by a connected enterprise source, you must first select a connected source using the selector button next to the **[!UICONTROL Source]** field.